SDeRichter/LabJavaMapReduce/README.md

 The reducer is useless here so we send NullWritable instead and just get the district keys.
 We got this result for the first question, the result are shown in ascii alphabetical order and not by ascending numerical order.

+ We had some problems to understand how to code tests at first but after some research and the TokenizerMapperTest.java and IntSumReducerTest.java helped us a lot to understand it all and we could start creating our tests
 ````
 -sh-4.2$ hdfs dfs -cat output_trees/part-r-00000
 11